zendframework/zf2-documentation/docs/languages/en/modules/zend.form.advanced-use-of-forms.rst

 1. Create your element (like you did before).
 2. Add it to the form element manager by defining the `getFormElementConfig`, exactly like using ''getServiceConfig()'' and ''getControllerConfig''.
-3. Make sure the custom form element is not added in the form's __construct-or, but rather in it's init() method, or after getting an instance of the form.
+3. Make sure the custom form element is not added in the form's ``__construct``-or, but rather in it's init() method, or after getting an instance of the form.
 4. Create your form through the form element manager instead of directly instantiating it.

 .. _zend.form.advanced-use-of-forms.handling-dependencies: